cswartzvi/hamilton/examples/styling_visualization/README.md

 # Style your dataflow visualizations

-A core feature of Hamilton is the ability to generate visualizations directly from your code.
+A core feature of Apache Hamilton is the ability to generate visualizations directly from your code.
 By default, each nodes is labelled with its name and type and is stylized (shape, color, outline, etc.).

 Now, it is possible to customize the visualization style based on node attributes.
 To do so, you need to define a function that will be applied to each node of the graph.